ember-codemods/ember-modules-codemod/README.md

 ### Module Changes

-If you want to change how globals are mapped into modules, you will find the data structure that controls that in `config/mapping.json`.
-The structure
+If you want to change how globals are mapped into modules, you will find the data structure that controls that in the `ember-rfc176-data` npm package.
-is:
+The structure is:

 ```js
 {